-The administrative sergeant shall work with court personnel for the development and design of all department traffic citations in compliance with state law and administrative regulations.
+The Traffic Sergeant should work with court personnel for the development and design of all department traffic citations in compliance with state law and administrative regulations.

 The Front Desk officer shall be responsible for maintaining a supply of notice of infraction and citation books.
+The Front Desk officer shall also be responsible for conducting a ticket audit on a monthly basis.